Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Main Results

-for any comparator sequence $\u_1,\dots,\u_T\in\K$, where $k=\lfloor\log_2\sqrt{(P_T+D)/D}\rfloor+1$ and $C$ is defined in (\ref{bigC}). \end{thm} \begin{remark} \emph{Theorem \ref{thm2} shows that Mild-OGD can attain an $O(\sqrt{dT(P_T+1)})$ dynamic regret bound in the worst case, and an improved one of $O(\sqrt{S(P_T+1)})$ in the case with the In-Order property.
-Compared with the dynamic regret of DOGD, Mild-OGD reduces the linear dependence on $P_T$ to be sublinear.
-Moreover, compared with the $O(\sqrt{T(1+P_T)})$ bound achieved in the non-delayed setting \citep{Zhang18_ader}, Mild-OGD magnifies it by a coefficient depending on delays.
-We also notice that although Theorem \ref{thm2} requires the value of $\sum_{t=1}^Tm_t$ to tune parameters, as previously discussed, this requirement can be removed by utilizing the doubling trick.
-The details about Mild-OGD with the doubling trick are provided in the appendix.} \end{remark}
+\end{thm} From Theorem \ref{thm2}, Mild-OGD attains an $O(\sqrt{\bar{d}T(P_T+1)}+C)$ dynamic regret bound, where $C$ is an adaptive bound derived from Lemma \ref{lem1_DOGD_main} for the comparator drift.
+Due to $C\leq 2G\sqrt{dTRP_T}$, this dynamic regret bound becomes $O(\sqrt{dT(P_T+1)})$ in the worst case and $O(\sqrt{\bar{d}T(P_T+1)})$ under the in-order assumption automatically.
+Compared with the dynamic regret of simply running Algorithm \ref{Ader-Expert} over the original losses, Mild-OGD reduces the linear dependence on $P_T$ to be sublinear, and now only magnifies the optimal $O(\sqrt{T(P_T+1)})$ bound achieved in the non-delayed setting \citep{Zhang18_ader} by a factor of $\sqrt{\bar{d}}$ or $\sqrt{d}$.
+Moreover, for $P_T=0$, Mild-OGD can recover the $O(\sqrt{\bar{d}T})$ static regret bound \citep{Quanrud15} even without the in-order assumption. \begin{remark} \emph{ One possible concern about Mild-OGD is that Theorem \ref{thm2} needs to tune parameters based on the value of $\sum_{t=1}^T(m_t+1)$, which is generally unknown beforehand.
+However, we want to emphasize that \citet{Quanrud15} also face this issue when minimizing the static regret of OCO with arbitrary delays, and have introduced a simple solution by utilizing the standard ``doubling trick'' \citep{LEA97} to adaptively adjust the learning rate.
+The main insight behind this solution is that the value of $\sum_{t=1}^T(m_t+1)$ can be calculated on the fly.
+The details about Mild-OGD with the doubling trick are provided in the appendix. } \end{remark}